MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### TL;DR
 - Get Brands
 - Sit on plates
-- Kill Wizards and Blightguards on sight
+- Kill Wizards, Ogres and Blightguards on sight
-- Only Brand users kill trash
+- Only Brand users kill trash (preferably including the starting wave)
 - Brand Claimers take the Brands before they blow up
 - Deposit stacks at door

 ## Mechanics
 **Annihilator Totems**

 : Same thing as in *Pit of Heresy*.
 If any of the two totems fully charge, the raid wipes.
 Can be prevented by standing on the plates beneath them.
-The rooms that they are in are engulfed in damage auras.
+The rooms that they are in are engulfed in Blight auras.

 **Blight of Weaving / Unraveling**